 - multicast UDP communications between several models and hosts

 - basic command line interface

-- communicates directly with models through pipes and UDP datagrams
+- communicates directly with models through UDP datagrams

 Still missing components